lastmile-ai/aiconfig/aiconfig-docs/docs/overview/parameters.md

 Here is an example `aiconfig` that specifies parameters in the config metadata.
 Parameters can be specified globally in the global metadata, or in prompt-specific metadata.

-In this case, `sql_language` is set to `postgres` by default, but overridden to be `mysql` by the `write_sql` prompt.
-The other parameters aren't specified in the `aiconfig, so they will have to be passed in when running the prompt.
+In this case, `sql_language` is set to `postgresql` by default, but overridden to be `sqlserver` by the `write_sql` prompt.
+The other parameters used by the prompt aren't specified in the `aiconfig`, so they will have to be passed in when running the prompt.

 ```json title="sql.aiconfig.json"
 {